hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 A Chicago-style hot dog, also called Chicago Dog or Chicago Red Hot, is an all-beef frankfurter on a poppy seed bun, originating from the city of Chicago, Illinois.
 The hot dog is topped with yellow mustard, chopped white onions, bright green sweet pickle relish, a dill pickle spear, tomato slices or wedges, pickled sport peppers and a dash of celery salt.
 The complete assembly of a Chicago hot dog is said to be "dragged through the garden" due to the many toppings.
 The canonical recipe of a Chicago hot dog does not include ketchup, and there is a widely shared, strong opinion among many Chicagoans that ketchup is unacceptable.
 A number of Chicago hot dog vendors do not offer ketchup as a condiment.

 The "dragged through the garden" style is heavily promoted by Vienna Beef and Red Hot Chicago, the two most prominent Chicago hot dog manufacturers.
 Several popular hot dog stands serve a simpler version: a steamed natural-casing dog with only mustard, onions, plain relish and sport peppers, wrapped up with hand-cut French fries.
-Many vendors offer Chicago-style dog with cheese sauce, known as cheese dog.
+Many vendors also offer a hot dog with cheese sauce, known as a cheese dog.

-Hot dogs are Americans’ favorite foods and regarded as a fun food by most Americans.
+Hot dogs are among Americans’ favorite foods and are regarded as a fun food by many Americans.
 In America, sports and hot dogs go together like cookies and milk.
-People usually eat hot dogs while watching sports, which is an American tradition with a long history.
+People often eat hot dogs while watching sports, which is an American tradition with a long history.

 <div STYLE="page-break-after: always;"></div>

 ## Fish and Chips 炸鱼薯条

 Fish and chips, a hot dish of English origin, consists of battered fish, commonly Atlantic cod or haddock, and deep-fried chips.
-It is a common takeaway food in England.
+It is a common takeaway food in the United Kingdom.

 The dish became popular in wider circles in London and South East England in the middle of the 19th century as a consequence of the rapid development of trawl fishing